 Compound in ginseng, including ginsenosides, can have a moderating effect on immune cells – helping them react when necessary for normal defense and protection, but not “over-express” in such a way that creates flare ups in a diverse array of autoimmune conditions.

 Although red ginseng is popular as a supplement, finding ginseng with effective levels of compounds known as noble ginsenosides can be difficult.
 Those rare compounds were mostly a hallmark of wild-crafted forms of Panax ginseng that are no longer available.
 Additionally, commercially available ginseng products are often sourced from fields that have seen heavy pesticide and chemical use.

 However, innovations in pesticide-free ginseng cultivation combined with traditional steaming practices do allow for a safe red ginseng with a broad spectrum of compounds, including rare, noble ginsenosides.
-It pays to search carefully for a ginseng supplement that has been produced with a high level care for both the environment and the people who can most benefit from it.
+This particular red ginseng has been shown in clinical work to restore daily energy, focus, and healthy sleep, and while more research needs to be done, this botanical may be an option for anyone looking to overcome symptoms of rheumatoid arthritis and some of the brain fog listlessness that comes with fighting autoimmune conditions.
+It pays to search carefully for a ginseng supplement that has been produced with a high-level care for both the environment and the people who can most benefit from it.

 Lee JI, Park KS, Cho IH.
 Panax ginseng: a candidate herbal medicine for autoimmune disease.
 J Ginseng Res.
 2019;43(3):342-348. doi:10.1016/j.jgr.2018.10.002